-Reckless behavior is the most common and dangerous signs of alcohol abuse.
+Reckless behavior is the most common and dangerous sign of alcohol abuse.
 Alcohol has an amazing way of blurring your reasoning skills.
-Drinking while driving, operating machinery or drinking while looking after children are all behaviors a sober person would see as being dangerous.
+Drinking while driving, operating machinery, or drinking while looking after children are behaviors a sober person would see as dangerous.
 When a person is addicted to alcohol, they may not notice or understand the danger.

 This type of behavior is especially troubling when others are involved.
 Some alcoholics may not see that they are putting others in danger with reckless behavior.

 Alcoholics often begin to fail in their personal and professional lives.
-Allowing alcohol to affect your work or school life or flat-out neglecting your personal duties can cause a whole range of legal and professional problems.
+Allowing alcohol to affect your work or school life or flat-out neglecting your personal duties can cause many legal and professional problems.